 THE IRON DEPTH ADJUSTORThe iron is engaged to the depth adjustor via a pin nut attached to a 72 threads per inch lead screw.
 The radial knurled lead screw is housed in a split pivot nut turned from solid brass and the result is a backlash free mechanism that is field adjustable.

 One full revolution of the depth adjustor will change depth of cut by 0.003" (.076 mm).

 DEPTH SKIDSThe single distinguishing feature of the CT-18 over any other plane made today is the ability to add depth skids; essentially turning your plane into a 2" thickness planer.

 The ability to thickness plane to a precise thickness up to 1.75" (44.45 mm) is an incredible benefit for box makers, making louvers, models, musical instrument makers, inlay strips...and the list goes on.

-Each year we produce one tool exclusively for our Founder's Circle members.
+THE COMMEMORATIVE TOOL TRADITIONEach year we produced one tool exclusively for our Founder's Circle members.
 It is a celebration of our history together and the shared passion for function, quality and design.
 For those that work at Bridge City Tool Works, the Commemorative tools are also powerful reminders that we exist because of you.